dev-guy/geo/README.md

 ## Fly.io deployment

 These tips are only suitable for a hobby project.
-Real projects should ise an alternative Postgres solution.
+Real projects should use an alternative Postgres solution.

 ### Environment variables (secrets)